Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Introduction

 Our article is arranged as follows.
-Section \ref{sectionExaplesFastTrack} gives a brief overview of the regulations of the established fast-track procedures.
-Section \ref{subsectionRequirements} provides a general discussion of requirements for conditional and permanent registration.
-Section \ref{NewChapterStudyDesignsFastTrack} discusses study designs under the assumption that an permanent registration is impossible or of no further interest after an unsuccessful conditional registration process.
+Section~\ref{sectionExaplesFastTrack} gives a brief overview of the regulations and the established fast-track procedures of the different countries.
+Section~\ref{subsectionRequirements} provides a general discussion of requirements for conditional and permanent registration.
+Section~\ref{NewChapterStudyDesignsFastTrack} discusses study designs under the assumption that a permanent registration is impossible or of no further interest after an unsuccessful conditional registration process.
 Reasons for this restriction could be a lack of resources without conditional registration or regulatory concerns with regard to an initially unsuccessful registration process.
-In Section \ref{ChapterNonBindingFutility}, we will consider designs with a possibility of a data-dependent decision between the fast-track procedure and direct permanent registration, which guarantee overall type I error rate control.
+In Section~\ref{ChapterNonBindingFutility}, we will consider designs with a possibility of a data-dependent decision between the fast-track procedure and direct permanent registration, which guarantee overall type I error rate control.
 The paper concludes in Section~\ref{sec:Summary} with a detailed summary and discussion of our results as well as their implications.